innoave/surrealdb-migrate/README.md

 ## Defining migrations

 A migration is identified by a key and a title and whether it is a forward migration (up) or a backward migration (down).
-For a complete migration definition we also need a migration script to describe what has to be changed in the database.
+For a complete migration definition, we also need a migration script to describe what has to be changed in the database.

-The key of a migration is built from a date and a time, when the migration was created.
+The key of a migration is built from a date and a time when the migration was created.
 A migration script is any [SurrealQL] script.

 Flat folder structure: